srniraula/xorvault/detail.md

 4.  **Atomic Metadata & Crash Recovery**
     *   Master server uses a **Write-Ahead Log (WAL)** and **Checkpointing**.
-    *   If the master crashes (power cut), it replaying the WAL on restart to restore the exact state of the system—zero metadata loss.
+    *   If the master crashes (power cut), it replays the WAL on restart to restore the exact state of the system—zero metadata loss.

 ---

-## 3. Technical Implementation Details
+## 4. Technical Implementation Details

-### A. The Core Logic: RAID-4 Striping
+### A. The Core Logic: RAID-5 Striping
 For a file `big.pdf` (3 MB):
 *   **Stripe 1**:
     *   `Chunk 1` (Data): Sent to Server A